 Furthermore, omega-3 content is high and the omega-3/6 ratio is within the “ideal” range.

-The addition of coconut fat is to get medium-chain fatty acids (MCTs).
+The addition of coconut fat might be to get medium-chain fatty acids (MCTs).
 In ketogenic diets, coconut oil is seem as “subpar” choice, since most of the MCTs from coconut will be C12 (lauric acid).
 Lauric acid, while it has some antimicrobial properties, it is less efficient when creating ketone bodies.
-However, as you will not be entering ketosis by drinking Mana, this is not a problem.

 Maltodextrin + Isomaltulose, Key for Smooth Shakes